 In creating this study, we generated a great deal of stimuli that can be used to further explore questions of status in teams.
 For example, we found that in addition to performance, perceivers are highly accurate in accessing individual’s status from very brief excerpts of team discussions.
 In future work, we will explore how differences in team members’ status (i.e., steepness and distribution) affect how teams are perceived.

-Integrating: A managerial practice that enables implementation in fragmented healthcare environments [in preparation for submission; working paper available]
+Integrating: A managerial practice that enables implementation in fragmented healthcare environments [Under Review]

-In this paper with Sara Singer, Michaela Kerrisey, Nicholas Leydon, and Gordon Schiff, we were interested in identifying the factors that enabled primary care clinics to overcome implementation barriers as well as understanding how those factors worked over time.
+In this paper with Michaela Kerrisey, Sara Singer, Nicholas Leydon, and Gordon Schiff, we identify the factors that enabled primary care clinics to overcome implementation barriers and explain how clinic managers can integrate those factors across roles.
 Our embedded case study followed sixteen primary care groups implementing process improvements over 15 months.
 Our qualitative analysis allowed us to develop a conceptual framework of the managerial practice of integrating in the implementation process in healthcare.
 Through our approach, we were able to contribute to the integration and middle management literatures.
 We also highlighted the critical role of clinic managers—a role often overlooked in health services research—and the specific actions they took to foster collaboration across highly fragmented groups.

 Awards & Honors